musikele/musikele.github.io/_posts/2020-09-16-how-to-read-and-write-from-stdin-and-stdout-in-go.md

 * being compiled, and strongly typed, many errors will be caught at compile time.
 * multi-return values allow for the error-checking pattern that is verbose, but produces some very robust code.
 * Go shines on multithreaded applications using "channels", more on that in the next articles.
 As I said, my colleagues wrote a super-fast data processor that never breaks, even under heavy load.

-## On the educative task of explaining Hello World

-When I was at university my Java teacher asked students to write the best-possible explanation of Java's Hello World, that would win a Java book (Java 1.4, I'm that old).
-So I wrote a 4 pages essay explaining _everything_ (keywords, exceptions...) and yes, I own that book now :)

-This "exercise" is really valid and I encourage everyone to do it.
-You will do a lot of research to explain tiny details that usually do not seem to have much importance.
-So, for example, it took me 4-5 hours to write this article.
-The outcome is that I feel confident of what I learned.

 Below I leave some links that I checked while writing this article.
 Explore them like I did.
 Bye!